aviralSri23455/Melodic-Airways-Transforming-Flight/Github Overview.md

 - **FastAPI**: Modern Python web framework
 - **React**: UI library
 - **PyTorch**: Machine learning framework
-- **Redis**: Caching and real-time features
+- **Redis Cloud**: Caching and real-time features
-- **MariaDB**: Reliable database
+- **MariaDB/MySQL**: Primary database
+- **DuckDB**: Analytics and vector embeddings

+---

+## 👨‍💻 Built With ❤️

+**Created by Aviral Shani & KarinaMythri**

+*Transforming flight data into musical experiences*

 ### Contributors

-Thank you to all contributors who have helped make Aero Melody better!
+Thank you to all contributors who have helped make !
+Melodic Airways

-For their dedication and contributions to the Aero Melody project.
+For their dedication and contributions to the Melodic Airways .

 ---